2002 FIFA World Cup (video game)

 2002 FIFA World Cup, sometimes known as FIFA World Cup 2002, is the second EA Sports official World Cup video game and tie-in to the 2002 FIFA World Cup, released for GameCube, Microsoft Windows, PlayStation, PlayStation 2 and Xbox.
 It was developed by EA Canada and Creations, with Intelligent Games assisting the development of the PC and sixth-generation console versions, with additional assistance from Tose Software for the GameCube version.
-The game was published by EA Sports in North America and Europe and published by Electronic Arts Victor in Japan.
+The game was published by EA Sports in North America and Europe and published by Electronic Arts Square in Japan.
 The GameCube version was a launch title for the system in Europe.

 Overview

 A stepping stone between the game engines of FIFA Football 2002 and FIFA Football 2003, the game still incorporates the power bar for shots and crosses but with a steeper learning curve and customisation of the chances of being penalised by the match referee.
 Some kits are licensed, along with the player likeness and the stadia of the 2002 FIFA World Cup.
-Unlike the previous games in the FIFA series, the game had an original soundtrack performed by the Vancouver Symphony Orchestra, although "Anthem" by Vangelis is used as one of the match entrance fanfares.
+Unlike the previous games in the FIFA series, the game had an original soundtrack composed by Bob Buckley and performed by the Vancouver Symphony Orchestra, although "Anthem" by Vangelis is used as one of the match entrance fanfares.

 Teams

-The game features each of the 32 teams that qualified for the 2002 FIFA World Cup, along with nine other national teams that did not qualify: Australia, Austria, Czech Republic, Finland, Greece, Israel, Norway, Scotland and Switzerland.
+The game features each of the 32 teams that qualified for the 2002 FIFA World Cup, along with nine other national teams that did not qualify: Australia, Austria, Czech Republic, Finland, Greece, Israel, Norway, Scotland, and Switzerland.
+In addition to national teams, there are also all-star teams to unlock.
+They are: European All-Stars, African All-Stars, American All-Stars, Asian All-Stars, and World All-Stars.